dare-bea/custom-16bit-emulator/readme.md

-# Custom 16-bit Computer
+# Custom 16-bit Console Emulator

-An emulator for a custom 16-bit computer
+An emulator for a custom 16-bit console.

 ## Registers